nazmulidris/nazmulidris/README.md

 ✨ You can read all my articles on - http://developerlife.com

+I am equal parts hands-on coder, management, and product leadership.
 I have over 20 years of leadership, 12 years of software engineering, 8 years of design and product management experience.
 As a multifaceted engineer, designer, and communicator, I’ve focused on creating, designing, building, and collaborating with people to bring amazing user experiences to life across multiple platforms.

 Highlights:
 - Currently a Rustacean working on all things TUI & CLI!
 Along w/ WASM, WASI, fast and efficient desktop apps.
 Coding in Rust, TypeScript, React, WASM, WASI, Node.js.